Rmark92/Patzer/README.md

 // if the move is legal, sends a boolean for the legality
 // to the callback and undoes the piece movements if the callback
 // returns true
+// Note: this function is also used to collect fully legal moves, in which case we only want
+// to test that a move is legal and always undo the piece movements. for this reason, we make the
-testMove(moveData, cb) {
+// piece movement reversal dependent on a callback testMove(moveData, cb) {
   if (moveData.captPieceType) {
     this.clearPieceAt(moveData.to, this.opp, moveData.captPieceType);